-CONFIDENTIALITY 64

-SCHOOL SYSTEMS 65

-SAFER RECRUITMENT 68

-SUPPORTING STAFF 69

-REVIEWING PRACTICE 69

-APPENDIX 1 70

-RECOGNISING PHYSICAL ABUSE 70

-Bruising 70

-Bite Marks 70

-Burns and Scalds 71

-Fractures 71

-Scars 71

-Behavioural Indications 71

-Recognising Emotional Abuse 72

-Recognising Neglect 72

-Recognising Sexual Abuse 73

-APPENDIX 2 74

-CHILD PROTECTION FORMS 74

-BODY CHART 75

-(do not ask to see parts of the body which are normally covered up) 75

-CHRONOLOGICAL LOG 76

-OVERVIEW GRID 77

-APPENDIX 3 78

-Role of the designated safeguarding lead - From KCSIE 78

-Deputy Designated Safeguarding Leads (DDSLs) 78

-Availability of DSLs 78

-Managing Referrals 79

-Working with Others 79

-Information Sharing and Managing the Child Protection File 80

-Raising Awareness 80

-Training, Knowledge and Skills 81

-Providing Support to Staff 82

-Understanding the views of children 82

-Holding and sharing information 82

-Preventing Radicalisation 82

-A PPENDIX 4 .
-84

-The Harm Test 84

-1. Allegations that may meet the harm threshold 84

-Procedure when receiving an allegation of abuse against staff - what school staff should do: 85

-Responding to an allegation or a complaint against staff from a child 86

-Initial Action by the Head 86

-Informing Accused Person/Suspension 88

-Supporting those involved 88

-Suspension 89

-Information Sharing 91

-Confidentiality 91

-Outcomes 92

-Timescales 93

-Resignations and "Compromise Agreements" 93

-Relevant conduct in relation to children 94

-DBS Referral Procedure 94

-Record Keeping 95

-Oversight and Monitoring 96

-References 96

-Specific actions following a criminal investigation or a prosecution 96

-Action on Conclusion of a Case 96

-In respect of malicious or unsubstantiated allegations 97

-Learning Lessons 97

-2. Concerns that do not meet the harm threshold - Low-level Concerns Policy 97

-Further notes on responding to a low-level concern or allegation 99

-A PPENDIX 5 .
-99

-Code of Conduct for Staff

-A PPENDIX 6

-event Duty Risk Assessment - Risk of Pupils being drawn into Terrorism

-PPENDIX 7

-ample report to Child Protection Conference or Looked After Child Review

-PPENDIX 8

-Α TTEINUIA 0 1U4
+REVIEWING PRACTICE 67

+APPENDIX 1 69

+RECOGNISING PHYSICAL ABUSE 69

+Bruising 69

+Bite Marks 69

+Burns and Scalds 69

+Fractures 70

+Scars 70

+Behavioural Indications 70

+Recognising Emotional Abuse 70

+Recognising Neglect 71

+Recognising Sexual Abuse 71

+APPENDIX 2 73

+CHILD PROTECTION FORMS 73

+BODY CHART 74

+(do not ask to see parts of the body which are normally covered up) 74

+CHRONOLOGICAL LOG 75

+OVERVIEW GRID 76

+APPENDIX 3 77

+Role of the designated safeguarding lead - From KCSIE 77

+Deputy Designated Safeguarding Leads (DDSLs) 77

+Availability of DSLs 77

+Managing Referrals 78

+Working with Others 78

+Information Sharing and Managing the Child Protection File 79

+Raising Awareness 79

+Training, Knowledge and Skills 80

+Providing Support to Staff 81

+Understanding the views of children 81

+Holding and sharing information 81

+Preventing Radicalisation 81

+APPENDIX 4 83

+The Harm Test 83

+1. Allegations that may meet the harm threshold 02

+Procedure when receiving an allegation of abuse against staff - what school staff should do: 84

+Responding to an allegation or a complaint against staff from a child 85

+Initial Action by the Head 85

+Informing Accused Person/Suspension 87

+Supporting those involved 87

+Suspension 88

+Information Sharing 90

+Confidentiality 90

+Outcomes 91

+Timescales 92

+Resignations and "Compromise Agreements" 92

+Relevant conduct in relation to children 93

+DBS Referral Procedure 93

+Record Keeping 94

+Oversight and Monitoring 95

+References 95

+Specific actions following a criminal investigation or a prosecution 95

+Action on Conclusion of a Case 95

+In respect of malicious or unsubstantiated allegations 96

+Learning Lessons 96

+2. Concerns that do not meet the harm threshold - Low-level Concerns Policy 96

+Further notes on responding to a low-level concern or allegation 98

+APPENDIX 5 99

+Code of Conduct for Staff 99

+APPENDIX 6 100

+Prevent Duty Risk Assessment - Risk of Pupils being drawn into Terrorism 100

+APPENDIX 7 102

+Sample report to Child Protection Conference or Looked After Child Review 102

+APPENDIX 8 104

 Safeguarding Training Record 104

-APPENDIX 9 (Reviewed and Updated, June 2023) 111
+APPENDIX 9 (Reviewed and Updated, June 2024)

-APPENDIX 10 113
+APPENDIX 10

-Additional guidance for schools on children who abuse other children 113
+Additional guidance for schools on children who abuse other children

-APPENDIX 11 116
+APPENDIX 11

+71 LIVIN 11

-CONTACT INFORMATION 116
+CONTACT INFORMATION 117

-EXTERNAL CONTACT INFORMATION Error!
-Bookmark not defined.
+EXTERNAL CONTACT INFORMATION 117

-APPENDIX 12 Error!
-Bookmark not defined.
+APPENDIX 12 119

-OFSTED Review Into Sexual Abuse in Schools and Colleges - Recommendations 118
+OFSTED Review Into Sexual Abuse in Schools and Colleges - Recommendations 119